ChanlChanl

 // acknowledges the frustration, explains the refund escalation process

-The system prompt above does four things well: it defines the domain (billing), sets boundaries (what the agent can and can't do), establishes tone (empathetic but concise), and provides guardrails (never guess at numbers).
-When you're building agents for customer experience, that combination — knowledge, authority limits, tone, and safety rails — is what separates a useful agent from a liability.
+This prompt does four things well: defines the domain (billing), sets boundaries (what the agent can and can't do), establishes tone (empathetic but concise), and provides guardrails (never guess at numbers).
+That combination — knowledge, authority limits, tone, and safety rails — is what separates a useful agent from a liability.

 If you're managing prompts across multiple agents, version control becomes critical.
-Platforms with dedicated prompt management let you iterate on system prompts without redeploying code.
+Platforms with dedicated prompt management let you iterate without redeploying code.

 typescript